relentless/ImmutabilityDojo/CSharpExample.md

-        // All members should be readonly or const private const int initialEnergy = 100; // Consts are truly immutable and can never be changed private readonly int _energy; // Readonly variables can only be changed in the constructor private readonly ImmutablePoint _location; // Any reference types used must also be immutable
+        // All members should be readonly or const private const int initialEnergy = 100; // Consts are truly immutable and can never be changed private readonly int _energy; // Readonly variables can only be changed in the constructor private readonly ImmutablePoint _location; // Any types referenced must also be immutable

         // If you need a collection, try something from System.Collections.Immutable (on NuGet)